Warfley/Iterators/Readme.md

           Map(ByteToHex,
           Iterate(arr)));
 ```
+Implicit specialization still has some issues, e.g. still does not work correctly with function pointers, but an example on how much the code can be reduced can be found in the [examples](examples/iteratortest/iteratortest_implicit.lpr)

 To ease readability, I would also suggest using `{$Mode Delphi}` rather than objFPC, as it does not require the `specialize` keyword:
 ```pascal
 // Mode Delphi: